Travel to the "Big Land" Labrador and spend two extra days exploring "The Rock"

 After breakfast, travel to Reidville and visit the Newfoundland Insectarium.
 Then it’s on to King’s Point for lunch and a visit to King’s Point Pottery and the Whale Pavilion.
 Arrive in Gander a city made famous for its warm hospitality during 9/11, when the town took in almost 6,000 stranded guests.
 This evening’s dinner features a special meet and greet with one of Gander’s true heroes.
 Get a first-hand account of the event from a famous local.

-Stay: Comfort Inn, Gander
+Stay: Gander

 Nights: 1